Cover image of "The Godfather of Kathmandu," a novel about a Buddhist detective

-Start with a devout Buddhist homicide detective in Bangkok named Sonchai Jitpleecheep, half-American, half-Thai, the son of a prostitute now retired to running a red light district bordello.
+Start with a devout Buddhist detective in Bangkok named Sonchai Jitpleecheep.
+He’s half-American, half-Thai, the son of a prostitute now retired to running a red light district bordello.

-Add a rich and famous Hollywood director murdered in a perverted and mysterious manner, a Chinese-Thai high society lady with an Oxford doctorate in pharmacology who presides over the Thai branch of a centuries-old Chinese criminal society, the police colonel and Army general who are (respectively) Thailand’s biggest and second-biggest heroin traffickers, a powerful Tibetan Buddhist mystic who is leading the Tibetan resistance to China, plus Sonchai’s sensitive transgender sidekick and assorted other uniquely complex characters.
+Add a rich and famous Hollywood director murdered in a perverted and mysterious manner.
+Then a Chinese-Thai high society lady with an Oxford doctorate in pharmacology who presides over the Thai branch of a centuries-old Chinese criminal society.
+Also, the police colonel and Army general who are (respectively) Thailand’s biggest and second-biggest heroin traffickers, and a powerful Tibetan Buddhist mystic who is leading the Tibetan resistance to China.
+Then pile on Sonchai’s sensitive transgender sidekick and assorted other uniquely complex characters.

 Now, here’s what you’ve got: